noestelar/noestelar.github.io/src/pages/content/uses/monitor.md

 ![monitor4.webp](/assets/img/uses/monitor4.webp)

 It features AMD technology for FreeSync and 75Hz, which is sufficient for my everyday activities such as coding and casual gaming.
-Additionally, it appears quite bright, which I appreciate.
+Additionally, it appears to be quite bright, which I appreciate.
 The monitor also comes with several USB ports and compatibility with VGA and HDMI.